Maceris/Hemera/docs/types.md

 ## Unions

-Unions are tagged/discriminated unions (although c-style unions are possible).
+Unions are tagged/discriminated unions.
 They are be one of a set of values, and know which variant they are.
 These are intended to store values, unlike enums.

+For untagged or C-style unions, structs with the `#union` directive can be used instead.

 Here are some examples of normal unions: